mrcsptr/FF-try/SPEC.md

   * the configuration is invalid
   * a team or a dude cannot be reached
   * any processing fails
+  * more than 3 blocks or less than 1 block is defined within each team

 * process position's grade A, M and D for each dude:
   * to calculate the grade of a dude on a given position, take it's historic.
 A victory at the position earns 3 points, a tie earns 2, a defeat earns 1.
   * oppose the sum of grades A of team 1 (A1) to grades D of team 2 (D2).
 Same with A2 vs D1, and M1 vs M2
-  * winning a contest earns 1 point, a tie earns none, a defeat costs 1 point.
-The team with the most points wins the match.
+  * In order to win, a team must collect two position vicory, or one and no defeat.
+(VTT, VVT, VVD) If a team wins, the other looses.
+Otherwise, it's a tie.
   * After the match is played, the software registers the score on each player's history.
+The V/T/D of a dude depends on the match's result, not his personnal score.